secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 For maternity leave, GitLab will verify 100% of the wages are paid for eligible team members through payroll and Short-term Disability (STD).

 1. While the team member is on short-term disability (which covers 66.7%), GitLab will supplement the remaining 33.3% through payroll.
-  * The team member will inform People Operations when their short term disability is set to begin and end.
+  * The team member will inform Total Rewards when their short term disability is set to begin and end.
   * There is a seven day elimination period for short term disability that is not paid through Cigna, where GitLab will need to supplement the entire wage through payroll.
     * For instance, if Cigna has approved STD for January 1 - February 12, January 1 - January 7 would not be paid through STD.
     * If any adjustments need to be made to a payroll that has already passed, People Ops will coordinate with the Payroll Lead to ensure retroactive payments are made.